 The American Piano Wars

 The history of the American piano wars is a forgotten period in American business.
-The story of the piano in America as a commodity is quite interesting.
-By 1890, the piano had penetrated everywhere in Western culture.
-There was no electricity, no cars, no radio and no telephone.
+The story of the piano in America as a commodity is actually quite interesting.

 What Caused The Decline

 There were to be several shocks that were to shake the piano industry and ultimately cripple it.
 First was the economic decline around 1900.
 This started to affect sales.

 Then came electricity and cars.
 Electricity and cars made the ideal of sitting in your living rooms listening to a piano into old news.